dan-simon/two-sevens-four-sevens/README.md

 A story I wrote because someone wanted me to write one.
+Not going to be finished due to being too weird and meta, though I'll probably write some more sensible and easier-to-write version of it, or at the very least something in the same universe.
+Also, you get a commit with an empty .gitignore.